According to the American Academy of Dermatology, it is estimated that one in five Americans will develop skin cancer in their lifetime.

 A squamous cell carcinoma (SCC) is the second most common type of skin cancer.
 It can present as a firm bump, scaly patch, or ulcer/sore that will not heal.
 Like other skin cancers, it tends to occur in places that get lots of sun.
 The rims of the ear, neck, arms and trunk are common sites.
 Those with light skin are the most likely to develop a squamous cell.

-Most SCCs are easily treatable with no complications; however, it can occasionally be recurrent or even metastasize (spread to other sites in the body).
+Most SCCs are easily treatable with no complications; however, it can occasionally be recurrent or even metastasize (spread to other sites in the body), so they should be taken seriously.
 Treatment includes surgical and non-surgical procedures/therapies.
 Radiation is sometimes used, and if it has metastasized, chemo/radiation is needed.

 - A: Asymmetry – One half doesn’t look like the other.
 If you were to outline it and fold it in half, the edges would not line up.

 - B: Border – The edges are irregular, “scalloped” or poorly defined.

 - C: Color – A normal mole normally has one color, but a melanoma has varied color from one area to another.
 It can be from shades of tan or brown, to black, to even red, blue or white.

 - D: Diameter – A size greater than 6 mm (a pencil eraser diameter) is concerning.

 - E: Evolving - Meaning, that it’s been changing.
 Also, that it looks different than other moles you may have.